INTERSECT-SDK/python-sdk/README.md

 ## Documentation

-Documentation for the INTERSECT Python SDK is available [here](x).
+Documentation for the INTERSECT Python SDK can be viewed at http://10.64.193.144:30002.
 The documentation is generated with [Sphinx](https://www.sphinx-doc.org) from the `docs` directory.
 See the documentation for more information about installation, usage, and examples of the Python SDK for INTERSECT.

 ## Quickstart (developers)